guyt88/CourseProject/GCDCourseProject/README.md

----
-title: "Summary of Human Activity Smartphone Dataset"
+#Summary of Human Activity Smartphone Dataset
-output: html_document
----

 The purpose of this project is to summarize the data gathered in the Human Activity Recognition Using Smartphones Dataset Version 1.0 (Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto).

 The dataset can be found here: